stas00/porting/transformers/fairseq-wmt19/README.md

 ### model cards

 One other important thing is that it's not enough to port a model and make it available to others.
-One needs to provide information on how to use it, nuances about hyper parameters, sources of datasets, evaluation metrics, etc. This is all done by creating model cards, which is just a `README.md` file, that start with some metadata that is used by the models website, followed by all the useful information that can be shared.
+One needs to provide information on how to use it, nuances about hyper parameters, sources of datasets, evaluation metrics, etc. This is all done by creating model cards, which is just a `README.md` file, that starts with some metadata that is used by [the models website](https://huggingface.co/models), followed by all the useful information that can be shared.

-For example, the [facebook/wmt19-en-ru model card] (https://github.com/huggingface/transformers/tree/129fdae04033fe4adfe013b734deaec6ec34ae2e/model_cards/facebook/wmt19-en-ru/README.md).
+For example, let's take [the `facebook/wmt19-en-ru` model card](https://github.com/huggingface/transformers/tree/129fdae04033fe4adfe013b734deaec6ec34ae2e/model_cards/facebook/wmt19-en-ru/README.md).
 Here is its top:

 ```